ryubears/SportsArb/README.md

 calls the executor once per episode.

 **execute.py** paper trades the signal.
-It pretends to send one limit order per leg at the prices it saw.
+It pretends to send one limit order per leg.
+Both ladders are walked together and each leg's limit is set at the deepest level that still leaves the minimum edge, so an order sweeps every level above the floor rather than only the top one.
 Each order arrives after a latency drawn from what was measured from us-east-1 (about 50 ms to Kalshi, 60 ms to Polymarket US, lognormal) and fills against the book as it is at that moment, from the same in memory books.
 Only half the visible size at a level is assumed to be ours, and 3% of orders are rejected outright.
-A leg that filled short is flattened at once, by selling the excess back or buying the missing side on the other venue, whichever the books say leaves more money.
-Signals need a net edge of at least two cents per contract and a payout within a day, and a trade is capped at 500 contracts, about $500 of capital across both legs.
+A leg that filled short is flattened at once, by selling the excess back or buying the missing side on the other venue, whichever the books say leaves more money, and whatever stays exposed is tried again on every tick until it is flat or the bet pays out.
+Signals need a net edge of at least five cents per contract and a payout within a day, and a trade is capped at 50 contracts, about $50 of capital across both legs, so a full Sunday slate fits the balances.
 Every trade is stored as soon as it is sent and updated when it is done.

 **balances.py**, **settle.py**, **rebalance.py** keep the paper books.
 Each venue starts with $10,000.
 Money for an order in flight is reserved